 A bright, brash, optimistic younger generation stormed the battlements of an out-moded class-ridden system.
 In the vanguard, the new classless cavalry charged through the portals of the established order.
 Their standard bearers were the more modish themes of Youth, Music, Fashion, Mobility, Hedonism and Anti-Establishmentarianism.

-(photo by like the city) (photo by pictosh)
+(photo of Michael Caine by like the city) (Photo of Terence Stamp by Terry O’Neil)

 In my youthful impressionable eyes, the London I’d been born into seemed to turn overnight from a monotonous, monochrome B-movie set populated by clipped Oxford accents under short-back-and-sides haircuts – bowler-hatted, stiff collared, pin-stripe suited and furled umbrella-carrying City gents and boring middle-of the-road, white shirted, sensibly shod, grey clothed office workers into a dazzling Technicolour, wide-screen Main-feature starring a cast of long-haired, dandified, Paisley clad men and women swathed in riotous psychedelic colours and a hip all-out explosion of fashion styles that turned two fingers up to the white, button-down shirted and monochrome colours and morals of the 50’s.